austinconnor1836/my-notes/coursera/Greek and Roman Mythology/The Odyssey Book Summaries.md

 ### Book 16: Father and Son

 Line 20 - Eumaeus wept and sobbed, his words flew from the hear: "You're home Telemachus, sweet light of my eyes!.. "

+### Book 20: Portents Gather

+Rather than accepting the bed Penelope offers to Odysseus, the stranger to her, he prefers to lay down on an ox hide in the entry way.

+Eurycleia, the best of women, the maids

+Philoetius, the good cowherd, pledges he would fight alongside Odysseus if he were indeed to return to his great halls.

+As the suitors plot to kill Telemachus, an eagle flies past clutching a trembling dove.

+Telemachus addresses the suitors with daring, much different than how he addressed them earlier in the book.

+Ctesippus, a lawless boor, home made in Same, a fellow so impressed with his own astounding wealth, another suitor to Penelope, flung an oxhoof out of a basket at Odysseus, the stranger, although Odysseus managed to duck.

+### Book 21: Odysseus Strings His Bow

+Penelope sets the bow and the iron axes before her suitors.

+Heracles, son of Zeus, the past master of monstrous works who killed the man a guest in his own house.
+Brutal.

+King Odysseus only took out the bow he received as a gift from Iphitus on hunts at home, since he guarded the memory of a cherished friend.

+### Book 22: Slaughter in the Hall

+### Book 23: The Great Rooted Bed